E-Dawn Volume 15: April 2005 Edition

 P,

-We have things under control with the Heartfire situation.
-Mind your own business P.
+have things under control with the Heartfire situation.
+Mind your own business

 -R